On algebraic closure in pseudofinite fields: Abstract

 \section{Abstract}

 We study the automorphism group of the algebraic closure of a substructure $A$ of a pseudo-finite field $F$.
 We show that the behavior of this group, even when $A$ is large, depends essentially on the roots of unity in $F$.
-For almost all completions of the theory, we show that algebraic closure agrees with definable closure, as soon as $A$ contains the relative algebraic closure of the prime field.
+For almost all completions of the theory of pseudofinite fields, we show that over $A$, algebraic closure agrees with definable closure, as soon as $A$ contains the relative algebraic closure of the prime field.